 Taylor continues to see his rule pointing to the Fed cutting its key policy rate as low as 4%.
 “Remember (rates) were very low and they got up … maybe a little bit too high, but they should get to a rate which is get to rate which is the equilibrium rate, or the rate where they should be and that’s a little bit lower.
 That’s why I say for 4%.”

 As for what needs to happen next in the evolution of his rule?
-Taylor wants it go more global and take into account that his rule just not only depend what is happening in the U.S. It’s also about what central bankers are doing in Europe, Japan, and the rest of the world.
+Taylor wants it go more global and take into account that his rule just not only depends on what is happening in the U.S. It’s also about what central bankers are doing in Europe, Japan, and the rest of the world.

 ”It’s a global system and that’s why I think the so-called Taylor Rule, or whatever you want to call it has to be applied more generally,” he says.
 Other central banks are looking at their key policy rate and gauging if it’s too high versus the Fed’s.

-”So I think the thing is that what I would hope for eventually is there will not a global agreement… but a global situation where the global statement about what the inflation rate should be and that the interest rate should be.”
+”So I think the thing is that what I would hope for eventually is there will not an global agreement… but a global situation where the global statement about what the inflation rate should be and that the interest rate should be.”

 Hear and see more about how fast the Fed gets inflation down to its 2% target, why Fed communication on this issue is so important, and a whole lot more.